Last updated: May 1, 2017

 Topamax > Adderall > Wellbutrin > Ritalin

-The psychostimulants Adderall and Ritalin, and the antidepressant Wellbutrin cause weight loss as a side effect because they increase the activity of catecholamines like dopamine and norepinephrine which curbs appetite.
+The psychostimulants Adderall and Ritalin, and the antidepressant Wellbutrin cause weight loss as a side effect because they increase catecholamines.
+Catecholamines like dopamine and norepinephrine curb appetite while also increasing metabolic rate.

-Conversely, the tendency to engage in binge-eating has been linked to impaired dopaminergic signaling and depression.
+Conversely, binge-eating has been linked to diminished dopamine and depression.

 In one small study with 12 participants, the overweight patients lost 12 lbs in eight weeks while taking Wellbutrin.
 Moreover, a study conducted in Canada concluded that Ritalin reduced total calorie intake by 11 percent.